joaogui745/SQRT-FSM/readme.md

 ---

 #### Testbench
-Waits for "start" to go high and then computes the result, seting "done" high.
+Waits for "start" to go high and then computes the result, seting "done" high when it finishes.